Tonight’s City Council meeting will decide if imperiled virtue will win out in 2019 over Doomstown’s dastardly villains in Santa Clara Showtime.

 Over its 40-year history the Santa Clara Historic Home Tour has raised about $500,000 for maintaining and preserving Santa Clara’s City-owned historic properties — including the Harris Lass House, the Jamison Brown House, the Mission Library, the Fire Museum — as well as social services in the City, including Bill Wilson Center and Santa Clara Senior Center case management staffing, according to its website.

-For 40 years the Home Tour has had a dinner for its volunteers at the Senior Center and expected to be able to do so this year as well.
+For 40 years, the Historic Home Tour has had a dinner for its volunteers at the Senior Center and expected to be able to do so this year as well.
 In the past they were able to use the space at no charge.

 This year they were informed that would have to pay $294 an hour to use the auditorium plus $64 an hour for “maintenance staff” fees, according to board member Jeannie Mahan.
 And the group would have to pay for an additional three hours beyond the six that they needed: a total bill of $3,222 for nine hours.